fraser-lab/fraser-lab.github.io/_members/bassim.md

 ​

-At UCSF, I will manage the X-ray crystallography core.
+At UCSF, I will manage the [X-ray Crystallography Core](https://sites.google.com/view/ucsf-xray-internal/home).
 I will also be involved in identifying new anti-viral compounds by X-ray crystallography.

 Outside the lab, I enjoy listening to music, shopping, hiking, and discovering new places around the world."